-Study on cellular events in postthymectomy autoimmune oophoritis in mice.
-I. Requirement of Lyt-1 effector cells for oocytes damage after adoptive transfer.
+Study on cellular events in post-thymectomy autoimmune oophoritis in mice.
+II.
+Requirement of Lyt-1 cells in normal female mice for the prevention of oophoritis.

 - Views Icon Views